 AAUW California created a one-page, customizable flier with a general overview of the programs and activities of the organization.
 It can be easily modified to fit your branch and its "personality" and contact information.
-You will need a free Canva account to update the flier.
+If you need assistance with that, contact webteam@aauw-org.